redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 )
 ```

-With this 8-bit clamp in place, we create three colour functions:
+With this 8-bit clamp in place, we create three colour functions that use hard-coded colour thresholds:

 ```wat
 ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -